 BPA is a functionally separated organization with distinct administrative and decision-making activities for BPA’s power and transmission functions.
 References in this Agreement to Power Services or Transmission Services are solely for the purpose of clarifying which BPA function is responsible for such administrative and decision-making activities.

 BPA is authorized to market electric power to qualified entities eligible to purchase such power.
-Under Section 5(b)(1) of the Pacific Northwest Electric Power Planning and Conservation Act (Northwest Power Act), 16 USC § 839c(b)(1), BPA is obligated to offer a power sales agreement to any eligible customer for the sale and purchase of electric power to serve the customer’s regional consumer load not served by the customer’s resources.
+Under Section 5(b)(1) of the Pacific Northwest Electric Power Planning and Conservation Act (Northwest Power Act), 16 U.S.C. § 839c(b)(1), BPA is obligated to offer a power sales agreement to any eligible customer for the sale and purchase of electric power to serve the customer’s regional consumer load not served by the customer’s resources.

 Option: Include the following for customers that are JOEs.

-Under Section 5(b)(7) of the Northwest Power Act, 16 USC § 839c(b)(7), Public Law 106-273 (JOE Legislation), a qualified joint operating entity (JOE) may request a contract for the sale of electric power from BPA for resale to meet the net requirement loads of qualifying public body and cooperative customers of BPA that are members of the JOE. «Customer Name» is a JOE within the meaning of the Northwest Power Act and has complied with BPA’s standards of service. «Customer Name» consists of member «public or cooperative» utilities that serve firm consumer load in the Region.
+Under Section 5(b)(7) of the Northwest Power Act , a qualified joint operating entity (JOE) may request a contract for the sale of electric power from BPA for resale to meet the net requirement loads of qualifying public body and cooperative customers of BPA that are members of the JOE. «Customer Name» is a JOE within the meaning of the Northwest Power Act and has complied with BPA’s standards of service. «Customer Name» consists of member «public or cooperative» utilities that serve firm consumer load in the Region.

 End Option